rogeonee/rogeonee/README.md

 You can reach out to me through [email](mailto:egor.bezriadin.01@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/egor-bezriadin/) to discuss what's on your mind.

-🐦‍⬛ Let's build something awesome together!
+🐦‍⬛ Let's ship the next thing!